Modelling Interactions in High-dimensional Data with Backtracking

-In this work, we propose a new method we call Backtracking, for incorporating a similar model building strategy to that of MARS into methods based on sparsity-inducing penalty functions.
-Such methods are more stable than greedy forward selection approaches (see \citet{efron04least}), and as a consequence tend to give better predictive performance.
 When used with the Lasso, Backtracking begins by computing the Lasso solution path, decreasing $\lambda$ from $\infty$.
-A second solution path, $P_2$, is then produced, where design matrix contains all main effects, and also the interaction between the first two active variables in the initial path.
-Continuing iteratively, subsequent solution paths $P_3,\ldots, P_T$ are computed where the set of main effects and interactions in the design matrix for the $k^\mathrm{th}$ path is determined based on the previous path $P_{k-1}$.
+A second solution path, $P_2$, is then produced, where the design matrix contains all main effects, and also the interaction between the first two active variables in the initial path.
+Continuing iteratively, subsequent solution paths $P_3,\ldots, P_T$ are computed where the set of main effects and interactions in the design matrix for the $k$th path is determined based on the previous path $P_{k-1}$.
 Thus if in the third path, a key interaction was included and so variable selection was then more accurate, the selection of interactions for all future paths would benefit.
 In this way information is used as soon as it is available, rather than at discrete stages as with the method of \citet{Bickel_etal2010}.
 In addition, if all important interactions have already been included by $P_3$, we have a solution path unhindered by the addition of further spurious interactions.

 It may seem that a drawback of our proposed approach is that the computational cost of producing all $T$ solution paths will usually be unacceptably large.
-However, computation of the full collection of solution paths is very fast indeed.
+However, computation of the full collection of solution paths is typically very fast.
 This is because rather than computing each of the solution paths from scratch, for each new solution path $P_{k+1}$, we first track along the previous path $P_k$ to find where $P_{k+1}$ departs from $P_k$.
 This is the origin of the name Backtracking.
-Typically, checking whether a given trial solution is on a solution path requires much less computation than calculating the solution path itself, and so this Backtracking step can be made very fast.
+Typically, checking whether a given trial solution is on a solution path requires much less computation than calculating the solution path itself, and so this Backtracking step is rather quick.
 Furthermore, when the solution paths do separate, the tail portions of the paths can be computed in parallel.